sparrowcode/PermissionsKit/README.md

 let isDeniedMicrophone = SPPermission.isDenied(.microphone)
 ```

-To learn how to customize titles and images you can read section [DataSource & Customisation](#datasource--customisation)
+To learn how to customize titles and images you can read section [Customisation](#customisation)

 ## Permissions